-In addition to poetry readings, an open reading and panel discussions, there will be several breakout sessions: lectures, workshops, a Sunday morning meditation session and discussions related to the two main organizing themes and/or to poetics and Cascadia.
+In addition to poetry readings at The Grange in Friday Harbor, an open reading and panel discussions at the Multiverse, there will be several breakout sessions: lectures, workshops and discussions related to the two main organizing themes and/or to poetics and Cascadia.

 One of the breakout sessions will cover the rare Island Marble Butterfly, once thought extinct, but found on San Juan Island.
 This breakout session will be facilitated by the National Parks Service.